-Last update 2 February 2016
+Last update 22 February 2022

 Where possible, start and end mileages are given.
 Sometimes, only one distance is given, as recorded in official documentation.
-Over the years, two main conventions have been used in recording viaduct mileages as a single point:
+Over the years, three main conventions have been used in recording viaduct mileages as a single point:

-In some cases, it looks like the 'official' distance is placed one chain in from the low mileage end!
 There was undoubtedly consistency at one time, but the mix now appears quite random.
 Even when both end mileages are known, they are not always correct, so the astute will spot occasions when the length does not match the start and end points.
 In short, the data given is as complete and as accurate as is known.

 Viaducts are listed by name with cross references to alternative names where applicable.